 "Do not let your hearts be troubled.
 Believe in God, believe also in me."
-With these words, Jesus begins one of the most comforting, reassuring passages in scripture and makes to his disciples - and to us - three most profound promises.
-Now, for those of you who have fallen into a hypnotic trance, I am going to count slowly to three.
-When I get to three you will wake up and pay close attention.
+With these words, Jesus, not only the Good Shepherd but here also the Good Cardiologist, begins one of the most comforting and reassuring passages in scripture and by doing so makes to his disciples - and to us - three most profound promises.